Archive-42/redux-docs/md-docs/reducing-boilerplate.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-The `switch` statement is _not_ the real boilerplate.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>The `switch` statement is _not_ the real boilerplate.
 The real boilerplate of Flux is conceptual: the need to emit an update, the need to register the Store with a Dispatcher, the need for the Store to be an object (and the complications that arise when you want a universal app).

 It's unfortunate that many still choose Flux framework based on whether it uses `switch` statements in the documentation.
 If you don't like `switch`, you can solve this with a single function, as we show below.